1StNiRoM/RPI-Pico-Test/README.md

 # RPI-Pico-Test

-This is a just me teating the RPI Pico with PlatformIO
+This is a just me teating the RPI Pico with PlatformIO.